English (ENGL)

 3.0 hours lecture

 The first of a four-course sequence, this class is designed to familiarize students with the study, analysis, and application of the fundamental tools, techniques, and forms of poetry used by established and contemporary poets.
-By composing and submitting original poems, students learn to use the writer's workshop to develop their skills as writers and critics.
+By composing and submitting original poems, students learn to use writer's workshops to develop their skills as writers and critics.
 Students have opportunities for recognition and public readings of their own work.
 Students may enroll in this class without having to enroll in the other courses in the sequence.
-(CSU)
+(CSU/UC)

 ENGL-200